 Warning Coronavirus and face masks on public transport

-From 15 June, most people on public transport must wear non-medical face masks to protect other passengers.
-You may be fined or not allowed to travel if you do not wear a mask.
+Most people on public transport must wear non-medical face masks to protect other passengers.
+This is the law and you can be fined if you do not wear a mask.

 You can book your assistance after you book your ticket.
 You can ask the train company for: